Geneva City Guide

 Getting around

-Geneva is exceptionally easy to navigate thanks to its compact size and highly efficient Unireso network, which integrates trams, buses, and the iconic yellow taxi boats known as Mouettes Genevoises.
-For visitors staying in hotels, hostels, or campsites, the Geneva Transport Card provides free access to all public transit for the duration of the stay.
-The city is also remarkably walkable, with most major landmarks clustered around the lakefront and the charming Old Town.
+Geneva is exceptionally easy to navigate thanks to its efficient Unireso network, which integrates trams, buses, trains, and the iconic yellow "mouettes" water taxis that crisscross the lake.
+For visitors staying in hotels, hostels, or campsites, the Geneva Transport Card is a major benefit, offering unlimited free travel throughout the city for the duration of the stay.
+Without this card, a standard one-hour ticket for all city zones costs approximately CHF 3.00, while a short-trip ticket for three stops or fewer is around CHF 2.00.

 Getting In and Out